JMDelisle/Mid_Milestone/docs/README.md

 Designing a website that has a timer ticking each page and doesn't reset.
 There will be recipe with pictures clickable links you to a website where you can find the varieties recipes.

+Licenses will be base on images from Unsplash
+Licenses